 Article 13: All laws should conform to Fundamental Rights

-enforcement of Fundamental Rights.
+Classification of Fundamental rights

 Why fundamental rights are called fundamental?